Light-Ecosystem/hope-oracle/README.md

 ## Connect with the community

-You can join the [Discord](https://discord.com/invite/hopemoneyofficial) channel or the [Governance Forum](https://docs.hope.money/lightdao-governance/governance-guide) to ask questions about the protocol or talk about Hope Ecosystem with other peers.
+You can join the [Discord](https://discord.com/invite/hopemoneyofficial) channel or the [Governance Forum](https://docs.hope.money/lightdao-governance/governance-guide) to ask questions about the protocol or talk about HOPE Ecosystem with other peers.